 Festivals in East Harlem

-El Museo del Barrio’s Three Kings Day Parade and the National Puerto Rican Day Parade’s 116th Street Festival are East Harlem’s big festivals.
+East Harlem’s big festivals are the El Museo Three Kings Day Parade, the National Puerto Rican Day Parade’s 116th Street Festival and the Museum Mile Festival.

 Little Italy, Spanish Harlem, El Barrio